pdjr-signalk/pdjr-skwidget-signalkclient/README.md

 ## SignalikClient

-__SignalkClient__ provides an efficient websocket connection for webapps wanting to interact with a Signal K server.

-The class implements a singleton instance which optimises the connection to a remotes server by multiplexing a single connection across an arbitrary number of clients within the same browser context.
+__SignalkClient__ implements a singleton instance which optimises a host application's websocket connection to a Signal K server by multiplexing a single connection across an arbitrary number of clients within the same browser context.

-__SignalkClient__ provides mechanisms for accessing and updating data on the remote Signal K server and for subscribing to delta updates.
+__SignalkClient__ provides methods for programmed and event driven access to the remote server's data store.

 Creating a trivial, webapp that dynamically updates its display can be as simple as: